softie-jakob/softie-jakob/README.md

 - 👋 Hi, I’m @softie-jakob
 - 👀 I’m interested in learning html, css and javascript
-- 🌱 I’m currently learning html and css
+- 🌱 I’m currently learning html, css, javascript and json
 - 💞️ I’m looking to collaborate on anything that is a little challenging
 - 📫 How to reach me? -> via email
 - 😄 Pronouns: he/him